 Consent means the user has to explicitly agree to you using their information in a specific way, not just failing to say they disagree.
 Ask a direct question rather than relying on the user ticking or unticking a check box.

 Make it clear what the user is agreeing to.
-It’s not consent if the user doesn’t understand what they’re consenting to.
+It’s not consent if the user does not understand what they’re consenting to.

 And be equally clear about what the user should do if they want to withdraw their consent.

-For example if you wanted consent to send emails that aren’t directly related to providing the service, you might:
+For example if you wanted consent to send emails that are not directly related to providing the service, you might:

 - ask a direct question like ‘Can we send you emails about [X subject]?’

 - tell the user how often you usually send the emails, so they can make an informed decision

 - tell the user that they can stop the emails at any time, with details of how to do it